Interpreting the Value of Flexibility in AC Security-Constrained Transmission Expansion Planning via a Cooperative Game Framework: Modelling Framework: Coalitional Analysis for the SCTEP Problem

 \subsection{Coalitional Analysis: Interpreting SCTEP Solutions via Cooperative Game Theory}

-Cooperative game theory offers a natural framework to analyse the contributions of investment options to the defined objectives \cite{Churkin2021review,Kristiansen2018}.
-For this purpose, different investments are represented as players jointly contributing to various coalitions (combinations of investments).
+Cooperative game theory offers a natural framework to analyse the contributions of investment options to the defined objectives \cite{Churkin2021review,BANEZCHICHARRO2017beneficiaries,BANEZCHICHARRO2017benefits,Kristiansen2018}.
+For this purpose, investments are represented as players jointly contributing to different coalitions (combinations of investments).
 Specifically, a cooperative game $(N;v)$ in SCTEP can be formulated as follows: \begin{itemize} \item $N$ is a finite set of players (investment options considered in the STEP problem).
 A subset of $N$ is called a coalition.
 The largest possible coalition containing all players is called the grand coalition.
 The collection of all coalitions is denoted by $2^N$. \item $v$ $:$ ${2^N} \rightarrow \mathbb{R}$ is the characteristic function associating each coalition $S$ with a real number $v(S)$, which is a metric describing the value of a coalition. \end{itemize}

-In this work, the defined objective functions \eqref{Objective: LC} and \eqref{Objective: total cost} are used to characterise the value of coalitions in terms of maximum load curtailment and total expected system cost.
-That is, the optimal solution for the SCTEP problem with a coalition of investments $S$, minimised curtailment or minimised expected cost, defines the value of the coalition.
+In this work, the defined objective functions \eqref{Objective: LC} and \eqref{Objective: total cost} are used to characterise the value of coalitions in terms of load curtailment and total expected system cost.
+That is, the optimal solution for the SCTEP problem with a coalition of investments $S$ defines the value of the coalition.
+The difference between the SCTEP problems for possible coalitions stems from available investments defined by the set of players in each coalition: if the investment is part of a coalition, it can be used to optimise the transmission plan for that coalition.

 Then, the marginal contribution to coalition $S$ by player $i$ is estimated as the difference in the coalition's value with and without the player:

 By comparing the differences between multiple optimal SCTEP solutions, marginal contributions calculated in \eqref{CGT: MC_i} represent maximum avoided load curtailment and total expected cost reduction driven by the investments.
 Analysis of contributions of the investments to all ${2^N}$ coalitions enables accurately estimating their usefulness and synergistic capabilities, i.e., potential contributions in combination with other investments.
-As a single-valued estimation of the contributions by player $i$, the Shapley value, the weighted average of player's marginal contributions to all possible coalitions, can be calculated:
+As a single-valued estimation of the contributions by player $i$, the Shapley value can be calculated using \eqref{CGT: Shapley}.
+The Shapley value provides the weighted average of players' marginal contributions to all possible coalitions, where $\lvert N \rvert$ denotes the total number of players in a cooperative game and $\lvert S \rvert$ is the number of players in coalition $S$.

 A simplified analysis of coalitions can be done by considering only players' contributions to the grand coalition and their individual contributions (to coalitions with only one player).
 That is, a truncated coalitional structure can be considered, for example, to perform the initial screening of investment options and select investments with the highest contributions for more detailed coalitional analysis.
 This corresponds to the traditional planning approach, where the system planner can perform a sensitivity analysis of the optimal solution by excluding one of the investment options (or excluding all but one investment).
 However, as will be demonstrated by the simulations, such a simple sensitivity analysis can lead to an incorrect assessment of the investment's value and its synergistic capability.